zaguiini/quizzr-web/README.md

 ### Answer slider

 After you complete a trivia, there's a nice cool slider in the right hand side of the home screen -- or as the background if you're on mobile!

+## Known bugs

+The buttons are off because of the address bar on mobile...
+Fixing it.